-After watching the Florida State Seminoles spring game, I was surprised at how good the wide receivers looked and made me think about some of the great Seminoles of the past.
+Watching Florida State Seminoles have a plethora of terrific and talented players in their history.
+Thinking about some of the great Seminoles of the past.
 Which pass catcher would I want most on my team in the prime of their college career in Tallahassee, Florida?

 7. Laveranues Coles